bloggerwang1217/I-m-emo-now/README.md

 | Muted Green | `#98971A` | Success states, positive emotions |
 | Soft Rust | `#CC241D` | Alerts, negative emotions |

-## H-AI Interaction History

-This project was developed with assistance from Claude AI (Anthropic).
-The interaction history has been documented and is available in the repository under `H-AI-INTERACTION.md`.

-Key areas where AI assistance was utilized:
-- Architecture planning and project structure
-- SQLite database design and implementation
-- Navigation setup with Expo Router
-- Design system implementation
-- Code review and optimization
-- Debugging and error handling

 ## Sample Data

 Sample data exports are available in the `/data` folder: